Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Cocoa and chocolate can settle at the bottom of the pot.
 To avoid burning your homemade hot cocoa, make sure to cook it over medium heat and stir continuously.

-Homemade Hot Chocolate process shot of a glass of Homemade Hot Chocolate topped with whipped cream, marshmallows, chocolate shavings, and chocolate syrup
+a glass of Hot Chocolate topped with whipped cream, marshmallows, chocolate shavings, and chocolate syrup

 Storage

-IN THE FRIDGE: Store any leftovers in the refrigerator for up to 2 days in an airtight container or jar.
+IN THE FRIDGE: Store any leftovers in the refrigerator for up to two days in an airtight container or jar.
 Stir well before reheating.

 close up shot of a glass of Homemade Hot Chocolate topped with whipped cream, marshmallows, chocolate shavings, and chocolate syrup